mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-webhook-server/swift.md

 })();
 ```

-> **NOTE:** Please remember to replace `SUBDOMAIN` with a random string of your choice between 4 and 20 alphanumeric characters (letters and numbers, not underscores or dashes).
+> **NOTE:** Please remember to replace `SUBDOMAIN` with a random string of your choice between 4 and 20 alphanumeric characters (letters and numbers, not underscores or dashes) and `NUMBER` with your Vonage number.

 There are 2 parts in the server code above: